ethangela/flights/README.md

 # flights
 Here in my code I solved the following problems:

--How are the flights delays by Airlines/Airports/States/Routes?
+#How are the flights delays by Airlines/Airports/States/Routes?

--Which Airlines/Airports/States/Routes have the most delays?
+#Which Airlines/Airports/States/Routes have the most delays?
 (In terms of the number and time span of delay)

--How many flights arrive on time or earlier?
+#How many flights arrive on time or earlier?

--Can flight delays be accurately predicted with machine learning?
+#Can flight delays be accurately predicted with machine learning?

 -How long is the most common delay, how is the time of delay distributed?